mahdi-rezae/video-shop/README.md

 # Video Shop Manage System

 This project is related to one of my university courses.
-I made this project with C++ and OpenGL. 🎓💻
+I made this project with Java. 🎓💻

 <br>
 <hr>